-Let’s be real: one of the only reasons why I wanted to come back to the Mainland after my vacation this winter was to finally open up my mailbox after nearly a month-long absence.
+Let’s be real: one of the only reasons why I wanted to come back after my trip home this winter was to finally open up my mailbox after nearly a month-long absence.
 When I stumbled over the slush and snow to our mail slots after staying awake for more than 30 hours (and traveling nearly five thousand miles!), I probably started crying when I saw what awaited me.
-Lovely packages and letters from many people whom I hold dear–the perfect antidote for post-Hawai’i melancholy!
+Lovely packages and letters from many people whom I hold dear–the perfect antidote for post-vacation melancholy!

 (Pictured above is the piece that won my Tolkien-obsessed heart a thousand times over!
 It’s a beautiful cross-stitch by a friend that features a lyric from one of my favorite songs of all time.
 I’m going to keep it in my office as some inspiration for when the metaphorical Denethors of life begin grumbling and slovenly eating their tomatoes.)